coldnebo/stateful_controller/README.md

   # states are 'views' and events are 'actions'
   aasm do
-    state :sleeping, initial: true
+    view :sleeping, initial: true
-    state :running
+    view :running
-    state :cleaning
+    view :cleaning

-    event :run do
+    action :run do
       transitions from: :sleeping, to: :running
     end

-    event :clean do
+    action :clean do
       transitions from: :running, to: :cleaning
     end

-    event :sleep do
+    action :sleep do
       transitions from: [:running, :cleaning], to: :sleeping
     end
   end

-  # controller actions here: (same names as events)
-  # do anything here that you need to do for your views, i.e. modify state
-  # load auxillary objects, etc, just like regular Rails controller actions,
+  # controller actions can be defined here just like normal Rails actions:
-  # the corresponding view (state) will be automatically rendered for you.

   def run
+    # NOTE: unlike Rails, the default render will not be 'run.html.erb', but
+    # instead will be defined by which views the action transitions are allowed
+    # the aasm block above!
   end

   def clean